Skip to main content

 Is a countertop RO system worth the extra money over a pitcher?

 It depends on your water quality concerns.
-If your main issue is chlorine taste and odor, a $24-35 pitcher handles that well.
+If your main issue is chlorine taste and odor, a budget-friendly pitcher handles that well.
 But if you need to remove TDS, fluoride, lead, PFAS, or heavy metals, a countertop RO system like the Bluevua is worth the investment.
 RO removes 95-99% of dissolved contaminants that carbon filters cannot touch.

 How often do I need to replace countertop filter cartridges?